 The neutral shade maintained its position as a best-selling colour in recent months, along with white.
 These core colours are recording high sell-outs in the activewear category as consumers stock up on the basics for prolonged stays at home.

 Autumnal shades of yellow made waves on the runways but did not have an effect on the mass market until recently.
 Extended lockdowns have compelled consumers to gravitate towards brighter hues to add colour to their mundane day-to-day.

 Yellow has emerged as a leading colour in recent months – its newness increasing by 24% YoY.
 It has also outperformed other colours in the US and UK markets, consistently staying above the average trend line.

-Neon has been making a comeback and is set to dominate this fall.
-This bold colour trend was heavily represented in previous runway seasons, but hasn’t always translated well to the mass market.
+Neon has been making a comeback and is set to dominate in the coming months.
+This bold colour trend was heavily represented in previous runway seasons but hasn’t always translated well to the mass market.
 Its new-in SKUs only increased by 5% this year.

 However, neon has been trending in several categories – activewear, tops, swimwear and accessories.
 Sell-out performance for neon products in the US and UK markets is better than 2019, indicating that the trend is on an upward trajectory.

 Stay on Top of Shifting Trends with Real-time Data